 But protein is so much more than only muscle related.
 Besides the structural component of muscle and other tissues in the body, proteins are used to produce hormones and enzymes [*].
 Animal and plant protein supplements have been well studied for various health conditions.

-To determine which protein is best for your personal goal, we need to explain the concept of amino acids.
+To determine which protein powder is best for your personal goal, we need to explain the concept of amino acids.
 Amino acids are the building blocks of a protein - which are divided into essential and non-essential amino acids.
 Non-essential amino acids your body makes itself.
 Essential amino acids (EAAs), as the name implies, are essential because they cannot be produced by your body.
 Food is the only source of them.
 Complete protein supplements contain all nine essential amino acids, giving you a balanced mix of amino acids.

 Individually, EAAs act on different pathways in the body.
 Each of the protein supplements below contains one to three essential amino acids more, less or in higher amounts than the others and is therefore suitable for a different purpose.
 Let's take a look at what the best protein sources are for your personal goal.

-Whey protein: exercise and physical performance
+Whey protein: exercise, physical performance and immunity

 Plant protein: a plant-focused lifestyle

-Collagen protein: anti-aging and sleep
+Collagen protein: glycine

-NoordCode Pure Collagen is derived from French grass-fed cows.
-The highly effective hydrolysis process preserves the nutritional value and makes this a highly absorbable protein.
-One serving of Pure Collagen consists of 90% protein.
+NoordCode Pure Collagen comes from French grass-fed cows.
+The hydrolysis process preserves its nutritional value and makes this a highly absorbable protein.
 Its purity and optimal protein ratio have been tested in an independent laboratory.
 Pure Collagen contains just one ingredient and that is 100% collagen.
 It is formulated without added flavourings, sweeteners and preservatives.

 Look for clean ingredients